Gangwon Province, South Korea: Resources

 The area of Gangwon Province in both North Korea and South Korea is 20569 km2, with South Korea's Gangwon-do covering 16,874.59 km2.
 The province is renowned for its agricultural produce, especially potatoes and fish, including cuttlefish and pollock.
 Mineral resources from the province include iron, coal, fluorite, limestone and tungsten.
 There are some hydroelectric, thermoelectric power plants in the region.
+The coastline of Gangwon State features unique lagoons such as Gyeongpoho and Yeongrangho, which were formed by the development of sandbars blocking the mouths of bays.
+These geological features, along with the cold currents of the East Sea, have historically influenced the local fishing industry and ecosystem.

 Demographics

 According to the 2015 census, 16.4% of the population follow Buddhism and 24.1% follow Christianity (17.5% Protestantism and 6.6% Catholicism).
 58.7% of the population is not religious and 0.8% of the population follow other religions.

 Culture and heritage

 Ulsanbawi is one of the primary attractions of Seoraksan National Park.

 Heritage

 It is not known exactly when human settlement in what is now Gangwon Province began, but Paleolithic sites have been excavated.

 Many historical artifacts are found in the region, like the Later Silla era's Bell of Sangwonsa, the North–South States Period era's Iron Seated Vairocana Buddha of Dopiansa Temple, the Goryeo era's Main Gate of Imyeonggwan Guesthouse, and the Joseon era's Documents of Sangwonsa Temple.
 Other popular historical areas, like Ojukheon are located in the region.

 Because of Gangwon Province's landscape, a number of old Buddhist temples have survived, like Woljeongsa and Oseam.